sammcj/recommendarr/README.md

         - Redirect URIs: Add your callback URL (see below)
         - Scopes: openid, profile, email
      5. Save the provider and note the Client ID and Client Secret

+   - **Custom OAuth2 Provider**:
+     1. Go to your OAuth2 provider's developer console
+     2. Create a new OAuth2 application
+     3. Configure the redirect URI (see below)
+     4. Note the authorization URL, token URL, and userinfo URL
+     5. Configure appropriate scopes for your provider
+     6. Save the application and note the Client ID and Client Secret

 2. **Configure Callback URLs**:
    The callback URL must match exactly with what you configure in the OAuth provider: